emscripten-core/emscripten/site/source/docs/compiling/Dynamic-Linking.rst

 A project should contain **exactly one** main module.
 It can then be linked at runtime to multiple side modules.
-This model also makes other things simpler, like only the singleton main module has the general JavaScript environment setup code to connect to the web page and so forth; side modules contain just the pure compiled WebAssembly and nothing more.
+This model also makes other things simpler, like only the singleton main module includes the JavaScript environment and side modules are pure WebAssembly modules.

-The one tricky aspect to this design is that a side module might need a system library that the main doesn’t know about.
+The one tricky aspect to this design is that a side module might depend on a system library that the main module did not depend on.
 See the section on system libraries, below, for how to handle that.

 Note that the “main module” doesn’t need to contain the ``main()`` function.
 It could just as easily be in a side module.
-What makes the main module the “main” module is just that there is only one main module, and only it has system libs linked in.
+What makes the main module the “main” module is that there is only one main module, and only it has system libraries linked in.

 (Note that system libraries are linked in to the main module *statically*.
 We still have some optimizations from doing it that way,